 You can even rent a standup paddle board or a kayak from Decathlon on Avenida Infante de Sagres if you want to spend some time here.
 Or simply walk across the boardwalk towards Vilamoura and enjoy the scenery.

 3, 4, 5 & 6.
-Wander around the town of Quarteira
+Town of Quarteira

 Continue walking on the boardwalk or the beach towards the town of Quarteira as there are several attractions worth checking out.

-First, visit Mercado do Fazendeiro, a local farmer’s market opens on 8:30 am to 2:00 pm on Wednesdays only.
+First, visit Mercado do Fazendeiro, a local farmer’s market opens on 8am to 2pm on Wednesdays only.
 Vendors sell vegetables, fruits, and locally made products like honey.
 It might be a good time to pick up some snacks and fruits here.

 And because there is a fishing heritage in Quarteira, there is a thriving Mercado do Peixe (Fish Market) near the beach.
 It is worth checking out.
 And also take a look at Mercado da Fruta (Fruit Market) next door too.
+They are open from 7am-3pm and are closed on Sundays.

-7. Walk across Praia de Vilamoura
+7. Quarteira to Vilamoura Walk and Praia de Vilamoura

-8. Stroll around the perimeter of Marina de Vilamoura
+8. Marina de Vilamoura

 At the end of Praia de Vilamoura, turn right and you’ll arrive at Marina de Vilamoura.

 The modern marina is the first marina built in Portugal.
-Since its construction in 1974, Vilamoura marina has earned many awards and recognition including the “Best Portuguese Marina” for the past 11 years.
+Since its construction in 1974, Vilamoura marina has earned many awards and recognition including the “Best Portuguese Marina” for the past 13 years.

 Follow the pedestrian walkway and see all the luxury yachts docked around the marina.
 And you can find an array of international cuisine lining the perimeter.
 I wasn’t particularly hungry the day I visited the marina so I opted for pancakes and ice cream at Gran Sorvete.
 Yum!

-Address: R. do Oceano Atlântico, Quarteira | Hours: 9:30 am to 8:00 pm
+Address: R. do Oceano Atlântico, Quarteira | Hours: 9am-6pm

-9. See an archeological site at Cerro da Vila
+9. Cerro da Vila

 Cerro da Vila is a museum and an archeological site near Vilamoura marina.